THE CLASSICAL HISTORIAN CONSTITUTION AND HISTORY BEE

 What is the GHC?
 The GHC is short for Great Homeschool Convention, which are the Greatest National Home School Conventions in the United States of America.
 Go Here for Details.

 How?
 Pay to attend the GHC.
-Then, Sign up your child (children) to compete by selecting the event location and correct category on this page below.
+Then, Sign up your child (children) to compete by selecting the event location on this page below.
 (See the Sign in Below!)
 The Classical Historian will confirm your payment with GHC.
 At the GHC, on Saturday, your child will compete in Mr. De Gree's last speaking session, which will not be a speech but the Constitution and History Bee!
 During the Competition, kids will use a Buzzer System as shown below.

 Why?
 America needs young people who understand, respect, and are excited about the U.S. Constitution and about history.
 Kids love history games!
 The Constitution and History Bee motivates students to study, and it is a way for parents and teachers to celebrate academic achievement.